Table of contents:

 “A calculation of all the conversions that Google Ads drives for your business.”

-Types of Google Ads Campaigns
+Types of Google Ads Campaigns in 2023

 With Google Search campaigns your ads will appear in the Google Search Engine Results pages.
 You might have seen them, they appear at the very beginning of the page and are marked with an “Ad” tag so you can identify them.